maxaeon/maxaeon/README.md

 - 👋 Hi, I’m @maxaeon
 - 👀 I’m interested in philosophy, farming, and art.
 - 🌱 I’m currently learning if web development is a good field for me.
 - 💞️ I’m looking to collaborate on website development.
+Websites I've developed on my own include: mxparksart.com, mxparksphilosophy.com, and ucmapchapters.org
 - 📫 reach me at maparks@ucdavis.edu

 <!---